 The club, which is one of the few such organisations in the country, received the prestigious Queen’s Award for Voluntary Services to the Community in 2004.
 Members include people with physical disabilities, as well as stroke patients, referred to the group by their GPs, and others with conditions such as autism.
 One man, who was wheelchair-bound after being paralysed down one side through a stroke, is now able to walk with assistance across the width of a swimming pool.

 Others, like Charlotte Mawdsley, who has diabetes, epilepsy and joint problems and has been coming to the club since she was eight, have gone on to become senior swimmers, assisting adults and children in the water.

 The club, which holds fortnightly sessions at Wilnecote Sports Centre, also organises regular galas and held the title of Staffordshire champions for 13 years in a row.

 The Community Dividend Fund, now in its tenth year, distributes thousands of pounds annually to local charities, clubs and schools in Tamworth Co-op’s trading area.
-Each of its eleven convenience stores, as well as the department store and supermarket in Church Street, adopt a deserving cause, based on customers’ nominations.
+Each of its eleven convenience stores, as well as the department store and supermarket in Church Street, adopt a deserving cause.